Cobustorro/Cobustorro/README.md

 Built a functional SOC environment integrating SIEM, SOAR (Shuffle), and case management (TheHive).
 * Configured Wazuh with Sysmon for endpoint monitoring and created custom detection rules.
-* Built SOAR workflows to automate enrichment (VirusTotal) and forward alerts].
+* Built SOAR workflows to automate enrichment (VirusTotal) and forward alerts.
 * Implemented an analyst-approved containment action that blocks malicious IPs using Wazuh active response.

 #### 2. Active Directory Security & Automated Account Containment ## Uploading is in progress